jsjoeio/joeprevite.com/content/2020-06-15-rust-ecosystem-overview/index.md

 ## Summary

 Reflecting on what we have covered thus far, we can see that the Rust ecosystem is well-developed and growing.
 This is not a conclusive/comprehensive list of the ecosystem or the companies using it.
-From my knowledge, Rust is used at other big companies such as Amazon, Apple, Microsoft and Google.
-They are all investing in the language and we, Facebook, want to do the same.
+From my knowledge, Rust is used at big companies such as Amazon, Apple, Microsoft and Google.
+They are all investing in the language.
 We’ve covered the ecosystem from a bird’s-eye view as we see it today.
 Here are the main things to walk away with:

 - Overview
   - The community is ubiquitous both online and in-person